MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-luis.md

 You can use [Azure Cognitive Search](/azure/search/) to create an efficient index with which to search, facet, and filter a data store.

-- For how to configure Cognitive Search within Cognitive Service for Language, see [Configure custom question answering enabled resources](/azure/ai-services/language-service/question-answering/how-to/configure-resources).
+- For how to configure Cognitive Search within Azure AI Language, see [Configure custom question answering enabled resources](/azure/ai-services/language-service/question-answering/how-to/configure-resources).
 - For information about the Cognitive Search service, see [What is Azure Cognitive Search?](/azure/search/search-what-is-azure-search).

 ## Use multiple features together